industrial-edge/jenkins-cicd/docs/pipeline.md

 # Jenkins pipelines

 Automate process of uploading apps to IEM with Jenkins using shell script or with docker container.
 To demonstrate this approach, a simple nginx application is used.
-As a prerequisity for this task, you need to have repository on GitHub and Jenkins installed.
+As a prerequisite for this task, you need to have repository on GitHub and Jenkins installed.
 In order to reproduce this example, follow instructions below.

 - [Jenkins pipelines](#jenkins-pipelines)
   - [Create project and application in IEM](#create-project-and-application-in-iem)